Elletra/image2brick/README.md

 `-c` specifies the colorset file to use.
 If not specified, image2brick will look for `colorSet.txt` in the current working directory.

 `-X` makes the program behave as a command-line interface.
 Since the vast majority of users of this program will use Windows, it operates as a normal program by default, pausing after messages and making the user select an orientation if one wasn't specified in the arguments.
 This option disables that and will simply display error/success messages and then immediately exit.

+## Building

+For Windows, simply open the solution in the `vs2022/` folder in **Visual Studio 2022**.
+Then choose "Release" and build the project!

+For Linux, you get a single GCC build script.
+Have fun.

+I didn't want to figure out CMake.